H4HWV2011/msjarvis-public-docs/thesis/22-identity-focused-retention.md

 - `ms_allis_memory` (background knowledge and emergent traces)
 - The emergent context path routed via the consciousness bridge

-Key facts as of April 12, 2026:
+Key facts as of April 23, 2026:

-- `conversation_history` exists and holds at least 564 documented turns.
+- ★ `conversation_history` was wiped and reseeded clean on **April 16, 2026**.
+The April 12–13 close count of 564 turns is a pre-wipe historical value.
+Current count reflects post-wipe accumulation only and must be verified with `preflight_gate.sh` or direct Chroma query.
-- Background write paths (e.g., `backgroundragstore`) persist conversation traces into Chroma after each successful chat call.
+- Background write paths (e.g., `background_rag_store`) persist conversation traces into Chroma after each successful chat call.
 - Emergent cross-session context for entities (people, places, ongoing topics) is captured via hardcoded `_add_url` / `_get_url` paths tied to a specific UUID (`79240788-0828-45f3-b1bc-a9a3593628a6`) in the consciousness bridge.

 These ensure that: